GireshBoss/IIT-PKD-INTERN/README.md

 ### 📐 1.
 Die Dimension Collection

 The initial step was to collect the die's physical dimensions (cross sectional dimensions) using available documentation.
 A PowerPoint file summarizing the dimensions is included.
-The PowerPoint file also includes the reference for each dimensions.
+The PowerPoint file also includes the reference for each dimension.

 📎 **[Die Dimensions PPT](Project_1_CGHV60040D/CGHV60040D_Die.pptx)**